Save the Internet from WordPress speed abuse.Updated: June 2017

 When optimizing in a staging area, most online speed tools can’t access these test spaces.
 So we’ve build prototype pages offsite with the exact same plugins and theme.
 This helps us establish speed opportunities and pitfalls.

-The site under test has 33 active plugins.
+One site under test has 33 active plugins.
 A few of these plugins improve load time and site optimization.
 Others add functionality to a responsive, fast-loading theme.
 Others are for better security.
 In this case, the theme is “Accelerate.”
 It’s available at the free WordPress Theme Directory.
-Most of the default WordPress themes like TwentySixteen are fast loading.
+Most of the default WordPress themes like Twenty-sixteen and Twenty-seventeen are fast loading.
 Others need speed testing.

 Page load time with 33 plugins: